Loading

 There are several types of laminated glass, which provide protection against impacts, weather, and even bullets.

-What are the most common types of laminated glass?
+Some of the most common types of laminated glass used in modern construction include:

-• Privacy Laminated Glass: Combines safety with translucent interlayers or frosted finishes to ensure visual privacy.
+• Privacy Laminated Glass: Combines safety with translucent, frosted, or patterned interlayers to allow light transmission while limiting visibility.

 Glass and Aluminum Manufacturers South Dakota